NorthernWidget-Skunkworks/Project-Okapi/README.md

 ### Reference

-A full index of the public variables and functions within the Resnik data logger library is available at https://github.com/NorthernWidget-Skunkworks/Resnik_Library.
+A full index of the public variables and functions within the Okapi data logger library is available at https://github.com/NorthernWidget/Okapi_Library.

 >> Send user to library page